az67128/trood-core-bundler-template/docs/api/compConfig.rst

 .. attribute:: query

 String.
 String will be added to all table queries.
+If you are using table on the `entityPage` you can use mask like `eq(table_field,{entity_value})`.
+Value from the entity will be passed to query.

 .. attribute:: title